SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

 XPath Syntax and Structure
 --------------------------

-This tool generates headers that represent the position of each element in the XML hierarchy in a manner similar to `the standard XPath format <https://developer.mozilla.org/en-US/docs/Web/XPath>`_.
+``pds4_create_xml_index`` generates index file headers that represent the position of each element in the XML hierarchy in a manner similar to `the standard XPath format
-While familiarity with XPath syntax is beneficial, it is not necessary to use this tool effectively.
+<https://developer.mozilla.org/en-US/docs/Web/XPath>`_.
+While familiarity with XPath
+syntax is beneficial, it is not necessary to use this tool effectively.
 Note that for simplicity we call our headers XPaths throughout this document and within the command line arguments, despite some minor syntax differences.
-Below we describe the syntax we use for our headers.
+Here we describe the syntax we use for our headers.

 An XPath header is read from left to right, starting with the root element and moving through each subsequent child element.
 Elements are separated by a forward slash (``/``).
 If an element has multiple instances within a single parent, predicates (numbers within angle brackets) are used to specify the exact instance, such as